Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Proof of Lemma

 For Lemma \ref{lmNewFrozen} below, we will also want to extend the FCLT in Theorem \ref{lmTvFCLT} to full parameter state functions that are suitably near a given deterministic one.
 For that purpose, we use the following elementary corollary to Theorem \ref{lmTvFCLT} and its proof.
+(Also see \S 6 of \cite{PeW10a} and \S C.3 of\cite{PeW10b}.
 We use the Prohorov metric $d_{\sP, T} (Y_1, Y_2)$ characterizing convergence in distribution in $\D([0,T])$; see p.
 77 of \cite{W02}.
 We say that a parameter-state function $\eta$ is positive recurrent if the associated FTSP $D(\eta, \cdot)$ is positive recurrent.